cubu0178/issue-manage-map/documents/meeting-log.md

 Members in attendance: Kevin, Lesley, Madie, Daniel, Nolan, Curry We talked about the strategy of dividing our tasks and allocate them to our group.
 Madie provides a design of the layout of our page.
 We make her our “CSS master” about that and she will keep charge of the style of our website.

+## Sometime in March, 2018
+Members met before milestone 3 to address what we would be demonstaring for the TA.

 ## April 6th, 2018

 Members in attendance: Lesley, Kevin, Nolan, Curry, Daniel